 As we have continued to write purchase contracts and list homes for sale, we have found that our industry partners (photographers, appraisers, lenders, home inspectors, surveyors, attorneys, etc.) are still working and scheduling pretty much as they were before social distancing measures went into effect.

 But in the case that we do run into a delay while working to meet our clients’ obligations in a contract, the North Carolina Association of REALTORS has provided a “COVID-19 Addendum.”
 This document allows buyers and sellers to agree up-front to an extension of the contract dates if circumstances arise related to coronavirus that make it “unduly burdensome or impossible for Buyer or Seller to exercise their rights and/or perform their obligations under the Contract.”

 The good news is that since real estate brokerage has been deemed “essential,” we are seeing very few delays.
 The main differences we see are with showings (wearing masks) and with closings.
 Closings are now being done remotely if possible, or even outdoors such as with our friends at GRCC Law in Asheville (see video here).

-Let us Help you Navigate the Market During COVID-19
+Let us Help you Navigate the Market During Coronavirus (COVID-19)

-If you’re wondering what buying or selling real estate would look like for you right now, give us a call or contact us below.
+If you’re wondering what buying or selling real estate would look like for you right now during Coronavirus times, give us a call or contact us below.
 We are happy to help discuss your options and how you can still make real estate plans in 2020.

 If you want to sell your home soon, this is a great time to work on sprucing up your yard, repainting, and taking care of deferred maintenance so your home will show well when the time is right to list it for sale.
 It’s also a great time to re-finance.
 Our Asheville lender friends are very busy with re-finances.
 If you’re considering re-financing to take advantage of great interest rates, ask us for recommendations for local lenders.